Book an appointment now

 Dr George has a specialist interest in gay men’s health, men’s health, sexual health and mental health.
-He is a trained S100 prescriber and is able to offer complete and comprehensive HIV care including HIV testing, HIV treatment, and HIV prevention with PrEP – a single daily tablet that can reduce HIV risk by 99%.
-Learn more about PrEP at Dr George’s website Is PrEP For Me.
+He is a trained S100 prescriber and is able to offer complete and comprehensive HIV Care including HIV testing, HIV treatment, and HIV prevention with PrEP – a single daily tablet that can reduce HIV risk by 99%.

 When he is not working, Dr George enjoys his work as an educator teaching doctors but also travelling internationally teaching sexual health.
 He is also a regular participant in Camp Quality as a doctor, companion and medical advisor.